-For AMBRS (US), the requirements below are outlined in the Rotation Policy:
+For AMBRS (US), FTE is above the 50 FTE threshold.
+As such, AMBRS is covered by the requirements below as outlined in the Rotation Procedure:

-- a) The lead Rating Analyst will have a maximum of six consecutive years' interaction with an assigned rated entity/issuer or its related third parties at which time the rating will be reassigned. - b) The Reviewer will have a maximum of seven consecutive years' interaction with an assigned rated entity/issuer or its related third parties at which time the rating will be reassigned.
+a) The lead Rating Analyst will have a maximum of six consecutive years' interaction with an assigned rated entity/issuer or its related third parties at which time the rating will be reassigned.

+b) The Reviewer will have a maximum of seven consecutive years' interaction with an assigne rated entity/issuer or its related third parties at which time the rating will be reassigned.